Deleting old iOS files through File Explorer

 In this article, we'll discuss how to remove old iOS files from your computer.
 These files are saved to your computer during the iOS monitoring process.
 By default, Bark deletes old iOS files from your computer periodically.
 This saves you storage space.
 If you ever remove a device from monitoring, we will also automatically clear out those old files from your computer.
 (Don't worry, this has nothing to do with your alerts.
 Your alerts will remain on your account unless you delete them yourself.)

 However, you may have been directed by our support team to manually clear out the old files.
 Below you'll find instructions.
-If haven't checked with our support team first, please reach out to us so we can make sure you're troubleshooting this correctly.

 STEP 1: Quit Bark.
 On the taskbar, select the ^ menu, click on Bark, and select Exit Bark.